Are you traveling to Madrid with kids?

 In case you travel to Madrid with kids, Madrid Río provides the perfect recipe for a good time with family.

 There are plenty of facilities for family recreation including numerous and different playgrounds made from sustainable materials and with different characteristics according to age.

 Madrid Río beach is quite fun too, especially in summer.
 Although this is not a beach in the traditional sense, it is a set of three oval-shaped areas where children can cool off thanks to the jets of water and the clouds of water vapor.

 El Retiro is the most famous park in Madrid and one of the best outdoor attractions in the city.

 This wonderful green space is a popular spot among locals, to work out or to take a stroll and slow down after a busy day.

-It is especially active and colorful during the weekends and bank holidays where families with children rent rowboats in the large artificial pond or enjoy a puppet show.
+It is especially active and colorful during the weekends and bank holidays when families with children rent boats in the large pond or enjoy a puppet show.

 The Park also has 11 playground areas and kids can also roller skate, ride a bike, sunbathe, and watch concerts, juggler, or magician performances.

 Inside the Park, close to the Plaza de la Independencia entrance, you will also find the Puppet Theater, an emblematic and popular place for young audiences in Madrid.

 It has a permanent annual program, outdoors and with free access.
 There is a function every weekend of the year, and it has free access.